protocatlabs/RC_BuildingSimulator/README.md

 dT_in=((Q.iat[ii,0]+Q_heat+Q_cool)/(Office.Cm) + (1/(Office.Cm*Office.R_i))*(float(T_out[ii])-T_in))*dt
 ````

 This equation was derived from the single capacitance model shown above.
-I will need to write another document on how to dervie it, let me know if you are interested in this
+I will need to write another document on how to dervie it, let me know if you are interested in this!

 ####Step 9: Control the Heating, Cooling and Lighting
 If the `T_in` internal temperature is not within the setpoints then the cooling or heating system is activated for that specific timestep.
 The amount of heating/cooling that is provided demends on the PI control output. **Note:** There is no maximum heating or cooling capacity set.
 We assume a system that is capable of providing infite amount of power. **To_Do:** Set some limitations on the Q_heat and Q_cool